iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.43.1/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="com.mdlive.mobile 3 reviews"/>
 </p>

+> The app did not work i had to go through my insurance company to get through something is not good with the app it just keeps kicking me to web page not avilible<br> :date: __2020-11-28 00:29:37__

 > Internet connection is the key.
 I had a counselor before and she uses this platform so I don't have much experience with picking providers.
 But the video quality, sound, and virtual waiting room were all up to par.<br> :date: __2020-11-21 20:02:37__